EconomyLens.com

 Related

-Iran’s Revolutionary Guards (IRGC) stated separately that their naval forces stopped two ships attempting to cross the Strait of Hormuz and directed them to Iranian waters.
-The IRGC accused the vessels of breaching its blockade of the route, imposed amid the Middle East war that erupted on February 28 with US and Israeli strikes on Iran.
+Iran’s Revolutionary Guards (IRGC) said separately that their naval forces stopped two ships attempting to cross the Strait of Hormuz and directed them to Iranian waters.
+It accused them of breaching its blockade of the route, imposed in the Middle East war that erupted on February 28 with US and Israeli strikes on Iran.
 “The master of a container ship reported that the vessel was approached by one IRGC gunboat…that then fired upon the vessel, which has caused heavy damage to the bridge.
-No fires or environmental impact reported,” the United Kingdom Maritime Trade Operations center said.
+No fires or environmental impact reported,” the United Kingdom Maritime Trade Operations centre (UKMTO) said.
 It added that the incident took place 15 nautical miles northeast of Oman and all the crew were safe.
+According to British maritime security firm Vanguard Tech, the vessel was sailing under a Liberian flag and “had been informed it had permission to transit the Strait of Hormuz”.
+Iranian news agency Tasnim said the ship had “ignored warnings from Iran’s armed forces”.

-According to British maritime security firm Vanguard Tech, the vessel in question was sailing under a Liberian flag and “had been informed it had permission to transit the Strait of Hormuz”.
-Iranian news agency Tasnim reported that the ship had “ignored warnings from Iran’s armed forces”.
-The IRGC announced that it “this morning identified and stopped in the Strait of Hormuz two violating ships.”
-In a statement, the force indicated that the vessels “were seized by the IRGC’s naval forces and directed to the Iranian coast.”
-The IRGC named the two seized ships as the MSC-Francesca and the Epaminondas, as per Iranian broadcaster IRIB’s report on Telegram.
-It alleged that the Francesca was linked to Israel while the Epaminondas lacked “the necessary permits” and had been “tampering with navigation systems.”
-Ship-tracking platform MarineTraffic showed the two vessels—both container ships—stopped near the Iranian coast on Wednesday.
+– Call for crews’ release – The IGRC said its naval force “this morning identified and stopped in the Strait of Hormuz two violating ships”.
+In a statement, it said the vessels “were seized by the IRGC’s naval forces and directed to the Iranian coast”.
+The IRGC named the two ships seized as the MSC-Francesca and the Epaminondas, Iranian broadcaster IRIB said on Telegram.
+It alleged that the Francesca was linked to Israel while the Epaminondas lacked “the necessary permits” and had been “tampering with navigation systems”.
+Ship-tracking platform MarineTraffic showed the two vessels — both container ships — stopped near the Iranian coast on Wednesday.
+The head of the UN’s International Maritime Organization condemned the attacks and seizures as “unacceptable”.
+“I once again call for these reckless actions to cease and for any ships and innocent seafarers to be released immediately,” the body’s Secretary General Arsenio Dominguez wrote on X.

 © 2024 AFP